mlanza/ai-literacy/301/05-text-adventures.md

 ## Not Just a USB Stick — A Skyscanner Agent

-So far, we’ve described MCP-wrapped tools like USB devices: pluggable, interchangeable, no need to hardwire them every time.
-That’s still true.
-But it’s only half the story.

-What really matters isn’t the connector — it’s what’s on the other end.
+So far, we’ve described pluggable tools like USB devices.
+That’s true, but it’s only half the story.
+What really matters isn’t how easy they are to plugin in — it’s the expertise that comes along with them.

-MCP doesn’t just give your model access.
-It gives it someone to delegate to.
+Pluggables don't just give a model access to capabilities.
+It gives you someone to delegate to.
 Not a dumb terminal.
 A skilled collaborator.

 Let’s go back to booking flights.
-Without MCP, it was a mess.
+Without readily-available pluggables, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
-But with MCP, it’s like your AI walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.
+But with them, it’s like your AI walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.

 That’s the real trick.
-MCP servers don’t only expose tools.
-They expose knowhow as **pluggable and functional competencies**.
+Pluggables are not just the capabilities, they're also the necessary **functional competencies**.
+That is, done well, role expertise is baked in.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.